 The topic of this article with an Enholm Law, PLLC Arizona Divorce Lawyer is the subject of Covenant Marriage.
 Covenant Marriage was voted into law on August 21, 1998 and approximately 1% of all Marriages in Arizona are Covenant Marriages.
 A rebuttal statistic, according to Scott D. Drewianka of the University of Wisconsin-Milwaukee, states that only one-fourth of one percent of couples who seek marriage in Arizona select Covenant Marriage.

 An Arizona Divorce Lawyer must be familar with sections 25-901 through 25-906 of the Arizona Revised Statues that pertain to Marriage and Domestic Relations.
 A couple must enter written agreements that contain specific wording, along with an affidavit stating that they have undergone counseling with a member of the clergy or a marriage counselor.
 This must be accompanied by a notarized statement from the individual, or group, they have received counseling from.
-For a free consultation concerning entering into covenant marriage, or for the requirements involved in dissolving a covenant marriage, call an Enholm Law, PLLC Arizona Divorce Lawyer today.
+For a consultation concerning entering into covenant marriage, or for the requirements involved in dissolving a covenant marriage, call an Enholm Law, PLLC Arizona Divorce Lawyer today.

 Why Covenant Marriage?